9 Professional Payment Reminder Templates That Always Work (2024)

 We must acquire payment from you within 15 days of receiving this notice to stop further attempts at collection by a third party.

-If you have any more questions, you can reach us by phone at [Phone Number] between the hours of 8 am and 5 pm.
+If you have any more questions, you can call us at [Phone Number] between 8 am and 5 pm.

 Thank You!